unsw-cse-capstone-project/capstone-project-comp9900-w15a-nearestneighbors/backend/filmfinder/README.md

 {
-  "movie_id": "some movie id here, must be a positive integer", "review_comment": "some comment here, must be a string", "rating_number": "some rating number here, must be a positive number", }
+  "movie_id": "some movie id here, must be a positive integer", "review_comment": "some comment here, must be a string", "rating_number": "some rating number here, must be a positive number" }
 ```